xiaoyang-sde/knowledge-base/docs/data-structures/11-exceptions-iterators-object-methods.md

 }
 ```

-The code above is equal to the following ugly implementaion.
+The code above is equal to the following ugly implementation.

 ```java
 Set<String> s = new HashSet<>();